Slavurai/deeper/README.md

 The application is written in Java 19.

+I have added a deeper/src/main/resources/example-request.json and deeper/src/main/resources/example-response.json files which can be used for testing the application.

 # Architectural overview and motivation behind components/libraries used

 The application is built on top of Spring Boot and uses Spring Security for authentication.